A RetroSearch Logo

 Self-distribution options

-When you choose to distribute an add-on yourself, they can be installed using the following methods:
+When you choose to distribute an add-on yourself, users can install them using these methods:

 Web download